comoto-pasteur-fr/DNABarcodeCompatibility/README.md

 Installation
 ================

-* First install R if not yet installed
+* First install R if not yet installed.

 * Within a R console, type in the following commands: